ansys/pymechanical/doc/source/getting_started/running_mechanical.rst

     ...

-You can launch Mechanical from the command line in server mode and then manually connect to the server.
-Use the `port` argument to select the port.```
+You can launch Mechanical in server mode from the command line and then manually connect to the server.
+Use the `port` argument to select the port.

 ..code::